telerik/blazor-docs/components/chart/plot-bands.md

 ## Creating Plot Bands

-1. Add instances of the `PlotBand` items to the `PlotBands` collection of the X or Y axes.
+1. Add `PlotBand` instances inside the `PlotBands` collection of the X or Y axes.
 1. Set a value to the `From` and `To` parameters.
 1. Provide a valid CSS color to the `Color` parameter.
 1. (Optional) Customize the plot band further by providing values to the other exposed parameters.